 Keep in mind that not all nonnational employees will need a visa to enter the country, depending on their nationality and the duration of their stay.
 You’ll need to consult with the appropriate embassy to ascertain each employee’s requirements.

-At Globalization Partners, we have worldwide resources and localized expertise to manage your company’s compliance and visa application requirements.
-When you work with us, we’ll make sure your employees can join your team quickly and seamlessly.
+At Globalization Partners, we have worldwide resources and localized expertise to manage your company’s compliance as you expand globally.
+When you work with us, we’ll make sure your expansion is quick and seamless.
 Get in touch with one of our representatives to learn more.